-Here's a look at what's commonly involved in treating people with anorexia:
+Here's a look at what's commonly involved in treating people with anorexia.

 Because of the host of complications anorexia causes, you may need frequent monitoring of vital signs, hydration level and electrolytes, as well as related physical conditions.
 In severe cases, people with anorexia may initially require feeding through a tube that's placed in their nose and goes to the stomach (nasogastric tube).

 Restoring a healthy weight

 A psychologist or other mental health professional can work with you to develop behavioral strategies to help you return to a healthy weight.
-A dietitian can offer guidance on a healthy diet, including providing specific meal plans and calorie requirements that will help you meet your weight goals.
-Your family will also likely be involved in helping you maintain healthy-eating habits.
+A dietitian can offer guidance getting back to regular patterns of eating, including providing specific meal plans and calorie requirements that help you meet your weight goals.
+Your family will also likely be involved in helping you maintain normal eating habits.

 Treatment challenges in anorexia

-- Eating disorders.
-Diagnostic and Statistical Manual of Mental Disorders, DSM IV-TR.
-Arlington, Va.: American Psychiatric Association; 2000. http://psychiatryonline.com/content.aspx?aID=3617.
-Accessed Oct.
-19, 2011.
+- Anorexia nervosa.
+In: Diagnostic and Statistical Manual of Mental Disorders DSM-5.
+5th ed.
+Arlington, Va.: American Psychiatric Association; 2013. http://www.psychiatryonline.org.
+Accessed Nov.
+13, 2014.

-- Walsh BT, et al. Eating disorders.
-In: Longo DL, et al. Harrison's Online.
+- Longo DL, et al. Harrison's Principles of Internal Medicine.
 18th ed.
-New York, N.Y.: The McGraw-Hill Companies; 2012. http://www.accessmedicine.com/content.aspx?aID=9100636.
-Accessed Oct.
-20, 2011.
+New York, N.Y.: The McGraw-Hill Companies; 2012. http://accessmedicine.mhmedical.com/book.aspx?bookid=331.
+Accessed Nov.
+13, 2014.